Papas Rellenas (Stuffed Potato Croquettes)

 The combination of the fluffy, light mashed potatoes, with the spicy, savory Puerto Rican-style picadillo filling, and the perfectly crunchy deep fried exterior is a treat you have to experience.

-Similar to the magical texture in other Puerto Rican recipes like these bacalaitos, sorullos, fried Puerto Rican fritters (alcapurrias) and croquetas de jamón, this tapas-style appetizer will have you living for happy hour.
+Similar to the magical fried texture in these bacalaitos and croquetas de jamón, this tapas-style appetizer will have you living for happy hour.

 🧾 Ingredients